The $3$-isogeny Selmer groups of the elliptic curves $y^2=x^3+n^2$: Analytic tools

+We are now ready to prove the large sieve result we need.
 For simplicity of the proof, the exponents in Lemma~\ref{lemma:largesieve} are not optimal, but still sufficient for our application. \begin{lemma} Let $(\alpha_w)_w$ and $(\beta_z)_z$ be two sequences of complex numbers with $|\alpha_w|\leq 1$ and $|\beta_z|\leq 1$.
-Then
+Then there exists an absolute constant $C>0$ such that If instead $w$ ranges over cubefree positive integers while $z$ still ranges over cubefree elements of $\OO_K$, we have